ebukaume/data-wrangling-exercise/README.md

 The visualization can be found [here](https://raw.githack.com/ebukaume/data-wrangling-exercise/master/index.html)

-NB: Make sure you have python 3 abd git unstall before moving foward with these steps
+NB: Make sure you have python 3 and git unstall before moving foward with these steps

 ```sh
 # Clone this repository